-The design of the C Crest containers leave little to complain about.
-However, the size of these vessels is not suited to big meal storage.
-Unfortunately, C Crest does not provide customer service.
-This means there's no way to replace lids and vessels if damaged or lost.
-A final concern for those with smaller kitchens is that the units do not nest well for storage, and will eat-up a bit of space in the cupboard.
-That said, this food storage system is durable, stain/odor resistant and the plastic is BPA free.
-Moreover, the containers can be used as cookware (without lids) in the microwave and oven.
+The design of the C Crest containers leaves little room for critique.
+Yet, it should be noted that the size of these vessels is not suited for large meal storage.
+Unfortunately, C Crest does not provide customer service either.
+This means there's no practical way to replace lids and vessels if they are damaged or lost.
+A final concern for those with smaller kitchens is that the units do not nest well for storage.
+As a result, the containers will eat up a fair amount of cupboard real estate.
+That said, this food storage system is durable, stain/odor-resistant, and the plastic is BPA-free.
+Lastly, the containers can be used as cookware (without lids) in both the microwave and oven.

 Why You Should Trust Us

 Did you know that you can bring your own food storage containers to stores with bulk offerings?
 It's true.
-Make sure the container is clean.
-Put a piece of masking tape on the lid and upon entering the store have the clerk weigh the container(s).
-Write the weight on the masking tape and at checkout the clerk will tare the weight of the container from the food that it contains.
-This action eliminates the use of disposable bags while reducing trips to the store.
+Make sure the container is clean and put a piece of masking tape on the lid so a store clerk can mark the weight of the empty container(s).
+At checkout, the clerk can tare the weight of the container to calculate the weight of the food you selected.
+This practice can eliminate the use of disposable bags while reducing trips to the store.

 Analysis and Test Results